 Size, Age, and Growth

 Historically, there has been much confusion regarding the scientific nomenclature for the smalleye hammerhead.
 The name Sphyrna tudes was first applied to a smalleye hammerhead specimen in France that was originally thought to be a great hammerhead.
 Due to this misnomer, for many years the great hammerhead was known as S. tudes.
 When the smalleye hammerhead was discovered off the coast of South America it was given the name S. bigelowi.
 Years later, when samples of the smalleye hammerhead were compared to the French sample of the misnamed great hammerhead and discovered to be conspecific, the names were changed.
 The great hammerhead was then changed to S. mokkarranand the smalleye hammerhead to its present name, S. tudes.
+Additionally, smalleyes were misidentified in the Mediterranean Sea and the Gulf of Mexico as whitefin hammerheads (S. couardi) (Cadenat and Blache, 1981).

 Prepared by: Erin Gallagher